-The suicide deterrent barrier on and immediately adjacent to the North Anchorage Housing consists of a tall vertical steel railing.
-On March 2, 2022, the Contractor began installation of a portion of the vertical steel railing on the west side of Span 4 Suspension Bridge near Pylon N1.
-On March 8, 2022, the Contractor began installation of a portion of the vertical steel railing on the east side of the Span 4 Suspension Bridge near Pylon N1.
+The suicide deterrent barrier on and immediately adjacent to the North Anchorage Housing consists of a tall vertical steel barrier.
+On March 2, 2022, the Contractor began installation of a portion of the vertical steel barrier on the west side of Span 4 Suspension Bridge near Pylon N1.
+On March 8, 2022, the Contractor began installation of a portion of the vertical steel barrier on the east side of the Span 4 Suspension Bridge near Pylon N1.
 The work was on hold pending fabrication of miss-fabricated gate components.
 The west side gate was installed on April 25, 2023, and the east side gate on April 26, 2023.
+On October 7, 2024, the final paint touch-up on the Span 4 vertical steel barrier was completed.

 On March 8, 2023, the Contractor began installation of the vertical steel posts on the west and east sides of the North Anchorage Housing.
 Installation of posts was completed but the grouting behind and below 51 new posts was determined to be defective.
 Contractor submitted a non-conformance report with proposed repair scheme.
 Contractor performed corrective grouting work, which was completed on September 14, 2023.
 On October 31, 2023, the Contractor began installation of the vertical barrier panels on the west and east sides of the NAH.
-109 of the 110 panels have been installed.
-This work is progressing.
+On December 19, 2024, the Contractor finished installation of all 110 vertical barrier panels.
+Final paint touch-up work is progressing.